angular/angular/aio/content/guide/defer.md

 }
 ```

-## Why use `@defer`?
+## Why use Deferrable Views?

-`@defer` is a powerful tool that can be used to reduce the initial bundle size of your application or defer heavy components that may not ever be loaded until a later time.
+Deferrable views, also known as `@defer` blocks, are a powerful tool that can be used to reduce the initial bundle size of your application or defer heavy components that may not ever be loaded until a later time.
 This should result in a faster initial load and an improvement in your Core Web Vitals (CWV) results.
 Deferring some of your components until later should specifically improve Largest Contentful Paint (LCP) and Time to First Byte (TTFB).

 Note: It is highly recommended that any defer loaded component that might result in layout shift once the dependencies have loaded be below the fold or otherwise not yet visible to the user.